Cosmic String in the BTZ Black Hole Background with Time-Dependant Tension: The circular loop equation

-Now we are going to solve equation (9) numerically for the case of $q=0$ and $q\neq 0$.
-In that case we account $M$ and $J$ as variables, we find constraint for initial radii of cosmic string loops collapsing to form black holes or vice versa will expand to evolve.
-First we suppose that tension as constant $q=0$ , $J=0$ and $M=1$, we get the same result as de-Sitter spacetime solved by Larsen[34].
-In that case for collapsing to form black holes we have $r(t_0)<.7070L$.
-And in case of $J\neq0$ and $M=1$the results are different and they are classified in the following tables (1).\\

-Table 1: $M=1, q=0$ and different $J$.\\\\
+Table 1: $M=1, q=0$ and different $J$.\\

-In table (1) we present the some critical initial radii of the loops which lead to form of black holes.
-It is completely obvious in the case of $|J|\geq1$ , it should be $r(t_0)>\alpha$ that $\alpha$ is the critical value of radii, we see that by increasing positive and negative $|J|$ the critical initial radii become larger and we see same symmetry in values of $J$ and radii.And if $|J|<1$ not only satisfy to the above information but also has an extra constraint for initial radii as $\alpha<r(t_0)<.707L$ ($r(t_0)$ is the initial radii).
-We see in table(1),results for $|J|>ML$ and $|J|<ML$ are different. $|J|>ML$ ,$(M=1)$ implies that how much the angular momentum of the black hole increases, only cosmic loops of larger radii can form black holes and all the cosmic loops having smaller radii than critical initial radii will survive.
-Since $0.707L$ is a very big amount and to the size of the universe then most of the loops will keep on expanding and the black hole formation possibility will decline.We see in figure(1), $|J|>1$ the critical value of initial radii is larger than $L$ which means that $r(t_0)$ is larger than the size of the universe so their existence in such condition may be impossible.\\
+In the table 1. we present some critical initial radii of the loops which lead to form black holes.
+It is completely obvious, in the case of $|J|\geq1$, it should be $r(t_0)>\alpha$ where $\alpha$ is the critical value of radii, we see that by increasing positive and negative $|J|$ the critical initial radii become larger and we see same symmetry in values of $J$ and radii.
+If $|J|<1$, then not only we satisfy the above information but also there is an extra constraint for initial radii as $\alpha<r(t_0)<0.707$ ($r(t_0)$ is the initial radii).

-But we see in figure (2), $|J|<Ml$ ,$(M=1)$ the result is completely different.
-Here loops of larger than $0.707L$ will remain in our universe and smaller ones will collapse to form black holes then there will be more possibility of forming black holes.\\